upalbhattacharya/vimwiki/Aiml/ResearchArticles/hierspcnet.md

 * This work focuses on network-based approaches.
 * PCNet only captures citation from one case document to prior case documents.

-* To estimate similarit between legal documents, uses graph embedding algorithm **Metapath2vec** on Hier-SPCNet.
+* To estimate similarity between legal documents, uses graph embedding algorithm **Metapath2vec** on Hier-SPCNet.

 * The notion is that if two documents cite the same statute or different statutes/precedents that are structurally similar in the network then they may be discussing similar legal issues.